by Eric B. Hare

 ones at that

-what the people
+hearing what the

-saying.
-They
+They were

 wonderful dinner

-they had last
+they had had

-night, and the
+last night, and

-wonderful
+the wonderful

-breakfast, and
+breakfast and

 the clean bamboo

-platform they
+platform we

-the train they
+and the train we

 were going to